 Market development and investment "bottlenecks" in the fisheries of Lake Kariba, Zambia.
 Ragnhild

 I am in Malawi on a short field trip to interview some of the main actors involved in pro-women policy processes in the country.
 On the road to Mulanje from Blantyre in southern Malawi the scenery is beautiful.
 It is hard to imagine that only a couple of weeks ago this district was one of the worst-affected by the flood disaster.

 May 6, 2010 An independent review by six leading human rights and Sudan advocacy groups reveals that the Sudanese peace processes for Darfur and Southern Sudan show no significant progress.
 They are at best stagnating and at worst backsliding toward complete failure and a return to full-scale, national war.

-This is the third and final report in the series “Gender Policies and Feminisation of Poverty in Mozambique”, revealing a curious incongruity ...
+This is the third and final study in the series ‘Gender Policies and Feminisation of Poverty in Mozambique’, carried out in close cooperation ...